spencertipping/ni/doc/ni_by_example.md

 ####Enrichment

+Without an argument, `ni n` gives an infinite stream of integers starting from 1.

+`ni n0` gives you integers starting from zero.

+**BUG** `ni n0` raises error instead of generating 0-based infinite stream of integers.

-You can use scientific notation with `n`. `ni n1E5` will give you 10^5 integers.
+To generate a large but finite number of integers, you can use scientific notation with `n`. `ni n3.2E5` will give you `3.2 x 10^5` consecutive integers, starting from 1.

-ni `n0` gives you integers starting from zero.

 ##`ni` Coding and Debugging